Prospective Students

 What is African American Studies?

 African American Studies is an intellectual field of inquiry that examines the history of people of African descent from the colonial period through the present.
-Other topics that are examined include:
+Other topics that are examined include: how systems of racial inequality are produced through state policy; traditional Western scholarly disciplines and popular discourse; and the social, political, and cultural movements that Black people have developed to identify and resist the unequal material and political conditions that shape Black social life in the African Diaspora.

-The undergraduate major and minor provide a strong foundation in the key theoretical concepts in the discipline and the historical formation of African American Studies as an interdisciplinary field of study and prepares students to apply what they have learned in the classroom, in independent research, and in internships with social justice and service organizations.
+The undergraduate major and minor provide a strong foundation in the key theoretical concepts in the discipline and the historical formation of African American studies as an interdisciplinary field of study and prepares students to apply what they have learned in the classroom, in independent research, and in internships with social justice and service organizations.

 Why Study African American Studies?